tidymodels/probably/tests/testthat/_snaps/conformal-intervals-quantile.md

 ---

-    The following required columns are missing: 'predictor_01'.
+    The required column "predictor_01" is missing.

 ---

-    The following required columns are missing: 'predictor_01'.
+    The required column "predictor_01" is missing.

 ---